konradzagozda/twelve-factor-app-demo/README.md

 1. `./setup.sh` - it will boot minikube cluster and deploy all the components with reload on change

-If you close the terminal after running `./setup.sh` you can expose services once again using `minikube service --all --url -n simple-app` command
+If you close the terminal after running `./setup.sh` you can expose service once again using `minikube service backend-service --url -n simple-app` command

 Use `./execute.sh` to execute commands within the container e.g. `./execute.sh python manage.py migrate`